AYPfzU92g7M4aH39-ODVPzqxll48V/Earth-Quake-Alert-App/README.md

 # MobileApp

 ## Yet to decide what to start
-But will be using React native for the development
+Currently it is decided that I will be using React native for the development.